PavanRangani/docs/docs/prd/limited-partnership/activity.md

     - Shows `Asset Manager` name and `Fund` name in the view dialog.
 (It is not a link)
     - If notes is too long, then it appaer in multi line.
     - If due date is passed, it is shown in red column.
+    - For `Distribution`,
-    - For `Distribution`, `Investment` comapkny is link.
+        - `Investment` comapkny is link.
 On click, opens the company view dialog from same page.
+        - If Distribution details is not selected, shows `-`
     - For `Net with Separate Fund`, `Distribution Fund` is link.
 On click, opens that fund details page in the other tab.
 - Shows Audit information at the bottom right for both Draft or Approved activity.
 - Investor table of all types